Disturbia (film): Lawsuit

 This claim was rejected by the U.S. District Court in Abend v.
 Spielberg, 748 F.Supp.2d 200 (S.D.N.Y.
 2010), on the basis that the original Woolrich short story and Disturbia are only similar at a high level of generality and abstraction.
 "Their similarities derive entirely from unprotectible elements and the total look and feel of the works is so distinct that no reasonable trier of fact could find the works substantially similar within the meaning of copyright law."
 Disturbia contained many subplots not in the original short story.

 After the dismissal of the copyright claim in federal court, the Abend Trust filed another lawsuit in California state court against Universal Studios and the Hitchcock Estate on October 28, 2010, for a breach of contract claim based on earlier agreements which allegedly restricted the use of ideas from the original Woolrich short story and the movie Rear Window whether or not the ideas are copyright protectable, that the defendants had entered into with the Abend Trust after the Supreme Court's Stewart v.
 Abend decision.

 Reception

 Box office

 Disturbia grossed $80.2 million in North America and $37.9 million in other territories for a worldwide total of $118.1 million, against a budget of $20 million.

-The film was released in the United States on April 13 and opened first at the box office with $22.2 million.
+In the United States and Canada, Disturbia was released alongside Year of the Dog and Pathfinder, and opened first at the box office with $22.2 million.
 The film remained number one at the box office for the next two weeks, grossing $13 million and $9 million, respectively.
 In its fourth week, it earned $5.7 million and finished second behind the record-breaking Spider-Man 3 ($151.1 million).